The Tragedy of Mathematics in Russia: Abstract

 \section{Abstract}

-This is a brief overview of the so-called ``case of Academician Luzin.''
+This is a brief overview of the role of mathematicians in the so-called ``Luzin Case'' as well as some analysis of the mathematical and humanitarian roots of the affair.

-Tsunami swept over the Russian mathematical community in 1999 after publication of the book {\it The Case of Academician Nikola\u\i{} Nikolaevich Luzin}~\cite{Case}.
-For the first time it revealed the complete shorthand notes of the meetings of a~notorious special Commission of the Academy of Sciences of the USSR.

-N.~N. Luzin (1883--1950) was one of the founding fathers of the Moscow mathematical school.
-The list of his students contains Full Members of the Academy P.~S. Aleksandroff (1886--1982), A.~N. Kolmogorov (1903--1987), M.~A. Lavrentiev (1900--1980), P.~S. Novikov (1901--1975); Corresponding Members L.~A. Lyusternik (1899--1981), A.~A. Lyapunov (1911--1973), D.~E. Menshov (1892--1988), A.~Ya.
+Nikola\u\i{} Nikolaevich Luzin (1883--1950) was one of the founding fathers of the Moscow mathematical school.
+The list of his students contains Full Members of the Academy P.~S. Aleksandroff (1896--1982), A.~N. Kolmogorov (1903--1987), M.~A. Lavrentiev (1900--1980), P.~S. Novikov (1901--1975); Corresponding Members L.~A. Lyusternik (1899--1981), A.~A. Lyapunov (1911--1973), D.~E. Menshov (1892--1988), A.~Ya.
 Khinchin (1894--1959), L.~G. Shnirelman (1905--1938); and many other mathematicians.

+The outstanding roles in the development of mathematics in Siberia were performed by Lavrentiev and Lyapunov, Luzin's direct descendants as well as Academicians A.~I. Maltsev (1909--1967) and A.~A. Borovkov, students of Kolmogorov.